Corn tamales with avocado-tomatillo salsa

 - 18 dried corn husks, plus extra husks to make ties

-- 3 cups fresh corn kernels or frozen kernels, thawed
+- 3 cups fresh or frozen corn kernels (thawed), divided

 - 2 cups masa harina